 The positive news is that there are steps you can take to reduce your risk.
-These steps are based on the findings from our Continuous Update Project (CUP).
+These steps are based on the findings from our Global Cancer Update Programme (CUP Global).

 There’s strong evidence that drinking alcohol is a cause of oesophageal cancer.
 Find out more about the link between alcohol and cancer or find out how many calories are in alcoholic drinks by using our alcohol calorie calculator.
 Or why not browse our recipes for some inspirational mocktail ideas?

 Being a healthy weight is one of the most important things you can do to protect yourself against cancer.
 Try our body mass index calculator and waist measurement guide to check if you are a healthy weight and shape.

 Answer a few simple questions to find out how your lifestyle could be making you attractive to cancer